jaunt/EJS-Site-Builder-Docs/airfry/data/md/templates/templates.md

 The first step is to read the [tags section](https://ejs.co/#tags) of the docs provided by EJS.

-_You don't need to focus too much on other EJS documentation like options, CLI, caching, custom file loader, or client-side support, as Airfry takes care of those things._
+_**Important**: You probably shouldn't worry about or use EJS features including its options, CLI, caching, custom file loader, or client-side support, as Airfry takes care of those things._

 After that, just look at examples and you'll learn quickly.